pokemium/bsnes-plus-m1/README.md

 - Break on BRK
 - Additional start up parameters
 - A custom debug port to allow some debug stuff while developing own games (see below)
+- Toggle breakpoints in disassembler by clicking on the address

 ## New command line arguments